 What is a Discord Role?

 Roles are a defining feature of a Discord server’s hierarchy.
-They grant specific privileges to a member, enabling them to perform certain tasks within the server.
+They grant specific privileges to a member, enabling them to perform certain actions within the server.
 Sometimes, it would be easier to have a role automatically assigned to a member for reaching a certain milestone, doing a particular task, or simply for time spent remaining a loyal member.

 Roles also come in handy to sort departments or categories like Fortnite, COD, and PUBG groups or modding discussions like Motorola, HTC, and iPhone.